sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.2.md

 === sws2rst + usage example ===

-In ticket [[https://trac.sagemath.org/ticket/28838|#28838]], the command "sage -sws2rst" was resurrected via a new pip-installable package sage_sws2rst (which is already in the sage tree).
+In ticket [[https://trac.sagemath.org/ticket/28838|#28838]], the command `sage -sws2rst` was resurrected via a new [[https://pypi.org/project/sage-sws2rst/|pip-installable package sage-sws2rst]].
+It can be installed in Sage 9.2 using `sage -i sage_sws2rst`.

 Below is an example of usage.

-First we download a sage worksheet (.sws) prepared for Sage Days 20 at CIRM (Marseille, 2010):
+First we download a sage worksheet (`.sws`) prepared for Sage Days 20 at CIRM (Marseille, 2010):

 {{{
 $ wget http://slabbe.org/Sage/2010-perpignan/CIRM_Tutorial_1.sws